Practitioner

 As an acupuncturist I have been using Classical formulas for a number of years previous to the course, until the new European legislation made it compulsory to attend a specific degree in herbal medicine, which I did.

-You can read my dissertation here (academic writing is a little indigestible, sorry): “Towards blended e-learning for Acupuncture: a manifesto for the teaching of Traditional Acupuncture in the contemporary Western/postmodern world“.
+You can read my dissertation here: “Towards blended e-learning for Acupuncture: a manifesto for the teaching of Traditional Acupuncture in the contemporary Western/postmodern world“.

 Membership